When Things are Alive They Hum

-A heartbreaking and joyous work of wonder about the hum that connects us all
+A heartbreaking work of wonder about the hum that connects us all

 Marlowe and Harper share a bond deeper than most sisters, shaped by the loss of their mother in childhood.
 For Harper, living with what she calls the Up syndrome and gifted with an endless capacity for wonder, Marlowe and she are connected by an invisible thread, like the hum that connects all things.
 For Marlowe, they are bound by her fierce determination to keep Harper, born with a congenital heart disorder, alive.